mongodb/specifications/source/bson-corpus/bson-corpus.rst

 DBPointer
 ~~~~~~~~~

-This type is deprecated and there is no DBPointer representation in
+This type is deprecated.
+The provided converted form (``converted_bson``)
-extended JSON.  mongoexport converts these to DBRef documents, but such
+represents them as DBRef documents, but such conversion is outside the scope of
-conversion is outside the scope of this spec.
+this spec.

 Symbol
 ~~~~~~

-This type is deprecated and there is no Symbol representation in extended JSON. mongoexport converts these to strings, but such conversion is outside the scope of this spec.
+This type is deprecated.
+The provided converted form converts these to strings, but such conversion is outside the scope of this spec.

 Undefined
 ~~~~~~~~~

-This type is deprecated, but there is a "$undefined" representation in
+This type is deprecated.
+The provided converted form converts these to Null,
-extended JSON.
+but such conversion is outside the scope of this spec.

 Reference Implementation
 ========================